jscarto/Vetiver/readme.md

 ## Things that need doing:

 * Adjust street styles to add a recessed appearance
-* Give water a soft texture, north-west bevel
+* ~~Give water a soft texture, north-west bevel~~
 * Set type in a more distinct typeface + tweak street label repetitions
 * Standardize appearance across scale
+* Broaden use for general, large scale reference mapping